About Margot Lake

 - All anglers must carry carp care kits and must treat every fish and use these whenever necessary.

-- Children must be accompanied by their parents at all times.
+- Children: Must be accompanied by their parents at all times.

 - Please leave your peg clean and put all litter, bottle tops, and cigarette ends in the bins provided.